cormaxed/microk8s/README.md

-# Install a Kubernetes on localhost
+# Install Kubernetes on localhost

 ## Install On Ubuntu 18.04